mattpeebles/book-commons-api/README.md

 `users/:userId`

 - can update email and/or password of user
-- must have id of user in request body
+- must have id of user in request body passed in as userId

 `/users/:userId/add/:listId`

 - adds wishlist id to wishlists array
-- must have id of user in request body
+- must have id of user in request body passed in as userId

 `users/:userId/delete/:listId`
 - removes wishlist id from wishlist array
-- must have id of user in request body
+- must have id of user in request body passed in as userId

 #### Delete <a name="usersDelete"></a>